 Sometimes you will see that an end time on a lot may be extended by 10 minutes.
 This is happening, as we are imitating a real auction, so whenever there is a new bid, the countdown is being extended before the final hammer.

 On some auctions, when you leave your bid before a live auction starts, the ‘Current Price’ and the 'Your max bid' box will show on the lot page, a bit like with timed bidding.
-Leaving a max bid before a live auction gives you an indication of the whether you're in the best position to potentially win the lot when the auction takes place.
+Leaving an auto bid before a live auction gives you an indication of the whether you're in the best position to potentially win the lot when the auction takes place.
 Auto bids will be placed on your behalf during the Live Auction.

 FAIR WARNING (LIVE AUCTIONS ONLY)